stargirliepops/Comp-2600-A2-Resume/README.md

 - A Text Editor (I used **VS Code** to write the Markdown file(s) for my website, you can download the text editor for your operating system here: [Install VS Code](https://code.visualstudio.com/download))
 - A Distributed Version Control System (I used Git for my website's files)
 - A Static Site Generator (I used Python-based Pelican - it supports Markdown)
-- A Forge (that can host static websites and supports the DVCS you choose)
+- A Forge (To host the static website and that supports the DVCS you choose.
+I used GitHub.)

 ## INSTRUCTIONS
 #### A guide for you